Red Line (Dubai Metro): Services

-The entire journey time on the Red Line is approximately 74 minutes, travelling at a maximum speed of 110 km/h, with 20–30 seconds stopping time at each station.
+The entire journey time on the Red Line is approximately 74 minutes, travelling at a maximum speed of 110 km/h, with 20–30 seconds of stopping time at each station.
 The average time between stations on the Red Line is 60–90 seconds.
-The RTA operates 27 trains in the morning peak hours and 29 trains in the evening peak hours with the interval between train services ranging from 6 to 8 minutes in the morning peak period, and from 5 to 6 minutes in the evening peak period.
+The RTA operates 27 trains in the morning peak hours and 29 trains in the evening peak hours, with the interval between train services ranging from 6 to 8 minutes in the morning peak period, and from 5 to 6 minutes in the evening peak period.

-On 1 September 2025, the RTA announced the introduction of a new peak-hour service between Centrepoint and Al Fardan Exchange, to ease congestion.
+On 1 September 2025, the RTA announced the introduction of a new peak-hour service between Centrepoint and Al Fardan Exchange to ease congestion.
 These services will terminate in the middle platform at Al Fardan Exchange.

 Commercial station branding naming

 The Dubai Roads and Transport Authority (RTA) has benefited significantly from businesses along the routes of the Red and Green lines sponsoring nearby stations.
 The naming initiative has so far generated over Dh2 billion in revenue for the RTA.
 On average, each station has brought in Dh90-100 million.

 On 13 May 2010, it was announced that Al Quoz station, which opened on 15 May, would be named Noor Islamic Bank.
 This announcement that Noor Islamic Bank won the right to name Al Quoz Station for a period of ten years was made in the presence of the bank's representatives at the RTA headquarters in Dubai.
-Moreover, several other stations on the Red Line have been named after local and international corporate giants, including, Emirates Airlines, GGICO, Abu Dhabi Commercial Bank (Al Karama), First Abu Dhabi Bank, Sharaf DG, Nakheel Properties, DAMAC Properties (Dubai Marina), Danube (Jebel Ali Industrial) and Mashreq.
+Moreover, several other stations on the Red Line have been named after local and international corporate giants, including the airline Emirates, GGICO, Abu Dhabi Commercial Bank (Al Karama), First Abu Dhabi Bank, Sharaf DG, Nakheel Properties, DAMAC Properties (Dubai Marina), Danube (Jebel Ali Industrial) and Mashreq.